tiendu/tiendu.github.io/_posts/2026-06-09-nextflow-snakemakw-wdl-2026-eng.md

 > **Nextflow, preferably with a governed execution platform such as Seqera Platform or an equivalent internal control layer.**

-The reason is simple.

-Nextflow gives the strongest balance of:
+Nextflow gives the strongest balance of cloud-native execution, centralized configuration, retry-aware dynamic resources, process-level observability, reusable profiles, run reports, trace files, execution timelines, and production-scale ecosystem support.

-- cloud-native execution,
-- centralized configuration,
-- retry-aware dynamic resources,
-- process-level observability,
-- containerized reproducibility,
-- run reports,
-- trace files,
-- execution timelines,
-- profiles for different environments,
-- and production-scale ecosystem support.

 Use **WDL/Cromwell** when the organization already has a strong WDL ecosystem, especially around Terra, GATK, Broad-style workflows, institutional validation, or existing compliance processes.